 Between 2006 and 2016, the unemployment rate in Electoral Area E fluctuated between 7.2% to 13.1% and the participation rate also decreased from 77% to 67%.
+However, the unemployment rate for October 2019 for the Northeast region of BC is estimated to be 2.6%.
 However, the median income of private households in Electoral Area E increased slightly over the same time period with a decrease in 2016.
 Households with the highest median income in 2016 were couples with children.

-3.0 Housing Profile
+4.0 Housing Profile